HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 4.6.0 </span> CDS Hooks Response and Card Display
 {:.no_toc}

 The CDS service response is a Card array.
-Each Card has specified attributes that map to the core elements of the minimum information model (`summary` = Drugs Involved).
+Each Card has specified attributes that map to the core elements of the minimum information model (e.g.,`summary` = Drugs Involved).
 Each Card has a `suggestions` array and each suggestion has an `action` array.
 The Card `indicator` element dictates how the EHR presents the alert (e.g., `indicator` = "hard-stop" could be a modal alert).

 **Example 4: CDS Hooks Response**